davidguo123456/vae-transformermdn-music-generation/README.md

 After training, place the desired checkpoint to generate off of in './save/mdn/checkpoint_#' with the same setup as in training.

-Run 'generation.ipynb' to generate results and audio samples.
+Run 'results.ipynb' to generate results and audio samples.
 Samples are saved to './audio'.

+**Note: alteratively, since running the results notebook is time-consuming (and requires proper set up of the environment), to listen to the generated samples directly, open the MIDI files located in './audio/gen/audio'.
+The random and testing MIDI samples are located in './audio/prior/audio' and './audio/real/audio' respectively, if you wish to compare.**